 Head gasket fails between pressurized oil port and cylinder

-Head gasket fails between cylinder
+Head gasket fails between the cylinder

 Misfire, rough idle

-Oil leaks to outside of engine
+Oil leaks to outside of the engine

-Antifreeze leaks to outside of engine
+Antifreeze leaks to outside of the engine

 Radiator and water pump induced failures

-Most late model vehicles use at least one electric radiator fan.
+Most late-model vehicles use at least one electric radiator fan.
 Many times the radiator is equipped with two fans or multi-speed fans.
 Any reduction in fan speeds can reduce cooling and cause overheating.
-The reduced cooling can also be caused by debris (bugs, leaves, road grit and dirt) buildup on the radiator fins—anything that reduces airflow across the radiator.
+The reduced cooling can also be caused by debris (bugs, leaves, road grit, and dirt) buildup on the radiator fins—anything that reduces airflow across the radiator.

 How to test for a bad head gasket